shakeel-faiz/FF/10Oct-09/a.md

 **Free-to-Play:** The game is available for free on various platforms, including Steam.
 Despite being free, it has received critical acclaim for its storytelling and innovative approach to the visual novel genre.

+## File Formats Used by Doki Doki Literature Club

+Here are some of the file types associated with the game:

+1.  **.chr Files**: These are character files for the main characters in the game.
+Each character has their own ".chr" file, such as Monika.chr, Sayori.chr, Natsuki.chr, and Yuri.chr.
+These files play a crucial role in the game's narrative and can be manipulated to affect the story.

+2.  **.rpy Files**: These are Ren'Py script files, which is the engine used to create "Doki Doki Literature Club!"
+Ren'Py is a visual novel engine, and the ".rpy" files contain the game's script, dialogues, and event triggers.

+3.  **.ogg Files**: These are audio files in [Ogg Vorbis format](/audio/ogg/) used for the game's music and sound effects.
+The game's soundtrack, composed by Dan Salvato, contributes to its atmosphere and emotional impact.

+4.  **.png Files**: Various image files in [PNG format](/image/png/) are used for character sprites, backgrounds, and other visual elements in the game.
+These images are displayed during the visual novel segments of the gameplay.

+5.  **.txt Files**: [Text files](/word-processing/txt/) are used for various in-game documents, notes, and poems that the player can encounter throughout the game.
+These files provide additional context and clues for the story.

+6.  **Monika After Story**: This is a popular fan-made mod for "Doki Doki Literature Club!" that extends the game's content.
+It introduces additional file types and mechanics to further interact with the character Monika.